oof2win2/FactorioAntigrief/apps/communitybot/README.md

 This is a short description of the different data that you may encounter with this bot or its ecosystem, it is however not a complete developer guide.
 All `id` properties are generated automatically by the API and cannot be set by users.
 - **Community**
   - `id` - ID of the community.
-Used to fetch it only
+Only used to fetch said community
   - `name` - Name of the community.
 Does not need to be the same as the name of the community's guild server
   - `contact` - Discord UserID of the contact user for the community
   - `guildid` - Discord GuildID of the Discord guild for the community